runspired/rfcs/text/0000-ember-data-collections.md

 ## Motivation

-The use of `RecordArray` and `PromiseArray` proxies have a great cost on the mental model required to use `ember-data`, and foment the impression that `Ember` is too complex and not `Just Javascript™`.
+Users of `ember-data` struggle with proxies and promise-proxies: they don’t understand them and they don’t know how to work with them.
+Array proxies especially have a great cost on the mental model required to use `ember-data`, and give the impression that `Ember` is too complex and not `Just Javascript™`.

-In addition to the mental overhead, these proxies have a significant performance cost as the proxy mechanism is expensive and these ember-data's proxy classes are constructed via a complex chain of inheritance.
+In addition to mental overhead, proxies have significant performance and complexity costs.
+The proxy mechanism is expensive and `ember-data` proxy classes are constructed via a complex chain of inheritance.

-Patterns used to work around the limitations of the proxies often introduce significant additional mental and performance penalties.
+Patterns used to work around proxies such as `toArray` and `.content` often introduce significant additional mental and performance penalties.

-This RFC seeks to remove this painful ergonomic and performance experience by providing a `Just Javascript™` primitive upon which application and addon developers can design more complex features.
+This RFC seeks to remove this painful ergonomic and performance experience by providing a lightweight solution that doesn't involve Ember's object model or proxies as a primitive upon which application and addon developers can design more complex features.

 ### A simpler primitive for the future